cessationoftime/robospecs/README.markdown

 See a very simple, but working, example project here: [https://github.com/jbrechtel/robospecs_example](https://github.com/jbrechtel/robospecs_example)

+NOTE: When you use RoboSpecs do not attempt to place Android SDK code within the "should {} codeblock" or outside of it.
+Robolectric shadows are only attached within the "in {} codeblocks", so Android SDK code only works within them.

 Here's the specs from that projects

 Then you can mix it into your Specs2 specs like so: